atcol/ogc/README.md

 # OGC Libraries and Tools

-A library and set of tools for working with common OGC datatypes and services.
+A library and tools for working with common OGC datatypes and services.